G. Matthew Fricke

 UNM's VolCAN Team Makes History in Canary Islands

-Covers the team's deployment of autonomous drones to sample volcanic gases during an eruption, providing insights into plume dynamics and eruption forecasting.
+Deployment of autonomous drones to sample volcanic gases during an eruption.

 Engineering in Action Features Project VolCAN